Mayer Brown Office

 Current trainees are also hugely positive about the quality of training that they receive.
 One insider describes it as “stellar formal and informal training which equips a trainee to do all the typical tasks they would usually be assigned in any given seat”.
 Moreover, every seat has a “thorough and practical” foundation training programme, with the firm also providing additional, more academic, training, where required.
 One rookie says that those in a construction seat undertake 15 weeks’ worth of training in construction law.
 Trainees also find associates “excellent at answering questions” and “always happy to explain why we are doing things a particular way”.
 Survey respondents are generally positive about their peers as well, with one describing the trainee cohort as a “fantastic resource”, and “really close”, save for the odd competitive one.
 A relatively small trainee intake of around 15 helps solidify bonds.
 In line with this, the superiors are also said to be “lovely for the most part”, who are great to learn from and build a nice relationship with in the meantime.
 The social life at Mayer Brown is said to “depend on the team”, with there generally being team drinks every couple of months and “a few more events around Christmas”.

-While client secondments have dwindled in recent years to just one per seat rotation and international secondments are “effectively non-existent”, those keen to gain some in-house experience don’t have to be disappointed just yet.
+While client secondments have dwindled in recent years, at least one current trainee has enjoyed an international experience, spending six months in the firm’s Brussels office.
 Trainees and junior associates have previously sampled life at the likes of Lloyds, HSBC, London Stock Exchange Group, Unilever, Wells Fargo and British Land where they enjoy a high degree of “independence” and “authority”.

-Mayer Brown’s young are not particularly enthusiastic with the firm’s IT offering with one rookie commenting, “I’m no expert but I don’t think it’s great”, and another describing it as “pretty average”.
-While some legal technology is made available by the innovation team, such as ‘Office and Dragons’, which automates document creation and editing tasks, rookies think more can be done in this area.
 As for WFH allowances, the firm does not provide any equipment apart from the standard laptop, charger and work phone to encourage office attendance.
-That said, there is considerable flexibility if juniors want to leave early and pick back up or work from home on a day.
+That said, there is considerable flexibility if juniors want to leave early and pick back up or work from home on a day and Mondays and Fridays generally see most teams work from home.

 Deadlines